-OptinMonster is very similar to Thrive Leads, however this is a more popular list building and drag-and-drop opt-in form builder plugin.
+OptinMonster is very similar to Thrive Leads, however, this is a more popular list building and drag-and-drop opt-in form builder plugin.

-It also comes complete with an array of landing page templates, sales page templates and much more.
+It also comes complete with an array of landing page templates, sales page templates, homepage templates and much more.

-Better Links Pro is an awesome affiliate link cloaking WordPress plugin.
+Better Links Pro is an awesome premium affiliate link cloaking WordPress plugin.

 There is also a free version of this plugin available in the WP repository.